 If you choose to stay in the more contemporary areas of Dubai, I definitely recommend staying in a hotel close by a Metro station.
 We stayed at City Max hotel (Al Barsha) which couldn’t have been more perfect.
 For 4 nights my travel partner and I split a room with double beds about $180 each total for a place in walking distance from Emirates Mall, which is connected to a Metro station.

-Here’s a link to a downloadable Dubai metro route map to keep handy on your phone or other portable device.
+Here’s a link to a downloadable Dubai metro route map to keep handy on your phone or another portable device.

 Extra things recommended to bring with you:

 - A travel adapter with a USB and two outlet spaces.
 I ordered the OREI 3 in 1 UK travel adapter plug with USB and Surge Protection, type G (in the USA we use types A & B).
 City Max hotel did have at least one adaptable outlet available in the rooms already for our use, but it was great to have at our 1-night hotel stay in Abu Dhabi (which didn’t) and while waiting for the airport shuttle in the Etihad travel mall.
 Besides, trying to find an available plug in an airport can serve as a challenge since everyone needs to power-up their devices at the same time.
 We only needed to use a single plug to charge 3 different devices, thus avoiding being that typical charging station jerk taking up multiple outlets.